bevy-procedural/modelling/README.md

 -   [box](https://github.com/bevy-procedural/modelling/blob/main/examples/box.rs) demonstrates different methods to build a cube from scratch.
 This is a good place to get started with this crate!
 -   [fps_bench](https://github.com/bevy-procedural/modelling/blob/main/examples/fps_bench.rs) benchmarks the rendering performance of the different triangulation algorithms.

-Or run the [examples](https://github.com/bevy-procedural/modelling/tree/main/examples) on your computer like, e.g., `cargo run --features="bevy bevy/bevy_pbr bevy/bevy_winit bevy/tonemapping_luts" --profile fast-dev --example box`.
+Or run the [examples](https://github.com/bevy-procedural/modelling/tree/main/examples) on your computer like, e.g., `cargo run --features="example_deps" --profile fast-dev --example box`.

 For package development, we recommend using the `playground_bevy`- resp. `playground_wgpu`-subcrate.
 This example has a little [egui](https://github.com/jakobhellermann/bevy-inspector-egui/)-editor.
 Run it using `cargo watch -w playground -w src -x "run -p playground_bevy --profile fast-dev"`.
 The `fast-dev` profile will enable optimizations for the dependencies, but not for the package itself.
 This will slow down the first build _significantly_, but incremental builds are slightly faster and bevy's performance (bevy is used as the renderer in the examples) improves a lot.